netxms/netxms-doc/admin/installation.rst

 Server
 ~~~~~~

-Server require two components to function - server itselt (package "netxms-server") and at least one database abstraction layer driver
+Server require two components to function - server itself (package "netxms-server") and at least one database abstraction layer driver
-(multuple can be installed at the same time, e.g. for migration purposes).
+(multiple can be installed at the same time, e.g. for migration purposes).
 These database drivers are also used by agent for database
 monitoring (performing queries to databases).

 Provided driver packages: